Caspila/GUInity/README.md

 <p> The components that are available right now are:</p>
 <UL>
-<LI> Camera - Adds to the Actor a Viewing Frustrum that's used to render the scene.
+<LI> Camera - Adds a viewing frustrum that's used to render the scene.
 Only one camera is supported at the moment.
 <LI> Collider - Add Collision capabilities to the Actors.
 They can be used either for real physics simulation or as collision volumes (triggers).
 Colliders come in several shapes: Spheres, Boxes, Capsules and Meshes (convex hull of a mesh).
 <LI> Light - Lights up the world.
 Currently there's only one type of Light, point light and only one is used by the rendering module.
 <LI> MeshComponent - Has a reference to a Mesh.
 There are two types currently, a MeshFilter that references a MeshAsset and a FontMesh that generates a mesh based on a string.